otrv4/prekey-server-xmpp/README.md

 # XMPP Prekey Server for OTRv4 and forward

-This project implements an XMPP Component (XEP-114) that allows XMPP server providers to deploy an OTRv4 Prekey Server (https://github.com/otrv4/otrv4-prekey-server) in an easy way.
+This project implements an XMPP Component (XEP-114) that allows XMPP server providers to deploy an [OTRv4 Prekey Server](https://github.com/otrv4/otrv4-prekey-server) in an easy way.

-In order to use this component, you also need to run the Raw prekey server (https://github.com/otrv4/otrng-prekey-server/tree/master/server/raw).
+In order to use this component, you also need to run the [Raw prekey server](https://github.com/otrv4/otrng-prekey-server/tree/master/server/raw).

-If you're using Prosody, you can add configuration options like these to add the server:
+If you're using Prosody, you can add configuration options like these to add the
+server:

 ```
 component_ports = { 42335 }